-Section 26.6 of the District Act requires a public hearing regarding the Protection and Augmentation of Water Supplies report be held on or before the fourth Tuesday of April.
+Section 26.6 of the District Act requires a public hearing regarding the PAWS Report be held on or before the fourth Tuesday of April.
 This public hearing is conducted to inform the community of the activities performed by the District to ensure reliable water supply and the recommended groundwater production and other water charges to pay for those activities.
 The hearing provides opportunity for any interested person to submit comments to the Board.
 This year's rate setting process includes a formal protest procedure consistent with Board Resolutions 12-10 and 12-11 (See attachments 3 and 4).
-If written protests are filed by a majority of well owners or surface water operators, the groundwater production charge or surface water charge, respectively, cannot be increased.
+If written protests are filed by a majority of well owners or surface water operators, the groundwater production charge or surface water charge, respectively, will not be increased.